Kenosha County COVID-19 update Nov. 11, 2020: 6,937 positives

 Note: Our interactive charts are back.
 Hover over a data point to see details.
 Click on “A Flourish Chart” to see a larger version. — DH

-The Kenosha County Division of Health is reporting 6,937 total positive COVID-19 test results in Kenosha County as of Wednesday.
-That’s 231 more than Tuesday, a one day record.
-There have been 100 COVID-19 deaths in Kenosha County.
-That’s four more than Tuesday.
-The Wisconsin Division of Health Services is reporting 52,635 negative test results, a positive rate of 4114/100,000 people and a 1.4 percent case fatality rate in Kenosha County as of Wednesday.
+The Wisconsin Division of Health Services is reporting 7,140 total positive COVID-19 test results in Kenosha County as of Thursday.
+That’s 203 more than Wednesday.
+There have been 102 COVID-19 deaths in Kenosha County.
+That’s 2 more than Wednesday.
+The Wisconsin Division of Health Services is reporting 53,239 negative test results, a positive rate of 4244/100,000 people and a 1.4 percent case fatality rate in Kenosha County as of Thursday.

 - Bristol — 155 cases (22 more than Thursday)